cobi-bike/DevKit-UI/README.md

 ## Description

-These UI Components will let you to create Sleek, Intuitive and Scalable WebApp's.
-Build complex settings page, description view's for your WebApp's.
-Just grab one example and use it in your project!
-Read the instructions below how to start and create your own WebApp and run it on COBI!
+UI components that will let you create sleek, intuitive COBI Modules quickly.
+Build complex settings UI or description views – just grab an example and use it in your project.
+Read the instructions below on how to start and create your own COBI Module and take it on a testride with COBI.

 ## Table of contents